pingbird/boxy/website/docs/custom-boxy/examples/evenly-sized-row.md

 # Evenly Sized Row

 In this example we take a simple row of widgets and make each of them the same size.
-This one is a little harder than the previous example because there are an arbitrary number of children.
+This one is a little more challenging than the previous example because we handle an arbitrary number of children.

 ### Original Layout